Rafael Devers Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the top team ERA among all league pitching staffs (1.89).
+- The Rays' 1.70 team ERA ranks first among all league pitching staffs.

-- Rays pitchers combine to give up the fewest home runs in baseball (four total, 0.4 per game).
+- The Rays allow the fewest home runs in baseball (four total, 0.4 per game).

-- Beeks will take the mound to start for the Rays, his first of the season.
+- The Rays will look to McClanahan (2-0) in his third start this season.

-- The 29-year-old southpaw has pitched out of the bullpen two times this season.
+- The left-hander last appeared on Wednesday against the Washington Nationals, when he went six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.